Telling Lies (song): Internet Release

+Promotion and live performances

+Mixes of the song were released on physical media as a bonus track on the Japanese release of Earthling, on the UK limited release of the single "Little Wonder" in January 1997, on the UK 12" release of the single "Dead Man Walking" in April 1997, and on the bonus disc of the Digibook Expanded Edition of Earthling in 2004.

+When the song was performed live in late 1996, it was noted in reviews that many in the audience did not know what it was because it was only available online.
+A version recorded at Paradiso, Amsterdam, Holland on 10 June 1997, was released on LiveAndWell.com in 2000.

 Critical reception

 Larry Flick from Billboard noted that the song "shows the venerable artist cast within vigorous jungle environment crafted by A Guy Called Gerald."
 He added, "Start sprinting to your trusty import shop now."
 Alan Jones from Music Week wrote, "Bowie's vocals are somewhere between spoken and sung over a rhythm-heavy and unsettling track that lapses into jungle rhythms.
 It will certainly make his Seventies fans look askance, though the hipper young things about town will embrace it."
 James Hyman from the RM Dance Update rated it four out of five, adding, "Assured via the media that this would be available as 'internet only' despite the fact that limited copies were sent to selected record shops (I picked mine up from Camden's Record & Tape Exchange!), this drum & bass double-pack will excite.
 A Guy Called Gerald hits hard with Bowie's occasionally stretched vocoded vocals resting firmly over thrashing breakbeat.
 Adam F works a full vocal into his inimitable freestyle 'jungle jazz'.
 Finally, Bowie himself provides a more grating mix with an aggressive pace."